 about

-With a mission to break the stereotype that all RD’s live in small bodies and only eat certain foods, Amee cultivates rebellion and liberation on social media, showcasing the possibility for health and happiness in any body.
 Amee encourages the belief that food can be enjoyed without guilt or shame.
 She believes that recovery from disordered eating is possible for everyone and that every person deserves to feel trust in their body.
 Amee doesn’t believe in one-size-fits-all nutrition and health, so they work with clients to make health and nutrition fit into their current life, not the other way around.
+Their work is trauma-informed and utilizes a Health at Every Size (HAES) lens.

 She holds a Bachelor's degree in Food and Nutrition from Montana State University, a Masters Degree in Professional Practice from Iowa State University, is a dietitian registered in the State of Washington, a Certified Body Trust Provider, and is a Certified Intuitive Eating Counselor.
+Amee is also a Certified Sexuality Counselor.
 Amee is the co-author of How to Raise an Intuitive Eater.

 CAITY ROBINSON (she/her) is an anti-diet registered dietitian whose work focuses on providing compassionate nutrition counseling from a Health at Every Size (HAES) and social justice lens.